kianchai008/Drone-Laws/Thailand.md

 You can read up this person experience registering his drone in Thailand. https://www.reddit.com/r/ThailandTourism/comments/11lkowd/my_experience_with_registering_a_drone_in_thailand/

+THB214 for NBTC Cert
+From THB749 for insurance depending on drone weight. https://www.feic.co.th/thailand-drone-insurance-plans/

 Yeah.
 The worst part is the last doc need your arrival chop, and a payment.
 I got the local hotel staff to help send the payment online.